ymath-io/ymath.io/content/readme.md

 1. Make sure you have an account at https://github.com.
 2. Make sure Saumya has added you to the Content Management team at YMath.io.
 3. Visit https://stackedit.io/ and click "start writing" at the top of the page.
-4. Open the sidebar in the right by clic
+4. Open the sidebar in the right by clicking the Stackedit logo
+5. "Add a Github Workspace"
+ **Note**: You do *not* need to grant Stackedit access to private repositories.
+6. There will be three fields in a dialogue box.
+Enter these values:

 ## Next steps